yslin227/yslin227/README.md

 # About

-I am an AML Data Analyst with nearly five years of hands-on banking experience, specializing in tuning transaction monitoring and sanctions screening systems to reduce false positives and improve operational efficiency.
-I bridge compliance and technology by applying data science, SQL, and Python to build scalable, data-driven solutions for financial crime prevention.

-Currently, I am pursuing a Master of Science in Data Science at the University of Maryland, where I focus on machine learning and NLP applications for real-world problems.
+I am a data-driven engineer specializing in process monitoring, anomaly detection, and quality optimization, with nearly five years of experience building and deploying analytical solutions in complex, data-intensive environments.

+My work focuses on designing scalable workflows that improve decision consistency, reduce variability, and enhance system reliability.
+By integrating statistical modeling, anomaly detection, and rule-based logic, I have successfully reduced false positives and improved operational efficiency across cross-functional systems.

+I bring a unique combination of strong analytical skills and practical experience in building end-to-end data solutions—from data processing and modeling to system integration and workflow standardization.
+My background enables me to translate complex data patterns into actionable insights that support process stability and continuous improvement.

-In the short term, I aim to contribute to companies developing AML products.
-In the long run, I seek to leverage AI-driven approaches to make AML systems more accurate, adaptable, and less operationally burdensome for end users.
+In the short term, I aim to contribute to process and quality engineering roles where data-driven methods can improve system performance and manufacturing reliability.
+In the long term, I seek to leverage advanced analytics and AI to drive scalable quality optimization and intelligent process control in complex production environments.

 # Projects